kunitoki/LuaBridge3/Manual.md

 It also offers a set of improvements compared to vanilla LuaBridge:

-* The only binder library that works with PUC-Lua as well as LuaJIT and Luau, wonderful for game development !
+* The only binder library that works with PUC-Lua as well as LuaJIT, Luau and Ravi, wonderful for game development !
 * Can work with both c++ exceptions and without (Works with `-fno-exceptions` and `/EHsc-`).
 * Can safely register and use classes exposed across shared library boundaries.
 * Full support for capturing lambdas in all namespace and class methods.